SabrinaRamonov/prompts/faceless_tiktok_channel_plan.md

 - **Audience Growth and Engagement**
   - Strategies for growing your TikTok followers and keeping them engaged.
-  - Best practices for utilizing hashtags, trends, and challenges related to conspiracy theories.
+  - Best practices for utilizing hashtags, trends, and challenges related to [TOPIC]
   - Techniques for interacting with your audience without revealing your identity.
   - Suggestions for cross-promoting content on other social media platforms.

 - **Monetization and Legal Considerations**
   - Effective ways to monetize a faceless TikTok channel.
-  - Overview of potential legal issues when discussing conspiracy theories and how to navigate them.
+  - Overview of potential legal issues when discussing [TOPIC] and how to navigate them.
   - Recommendations for staying compliant with TikTok's community guidelines.

 - **Performance Metrics and Ongoing Improvement**